TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Evaluation

-To study this trade-off, we vary $k$ from 1 to 5 and report the geometric-mean normalized performance and compile time across different hardware topologies in Table~\ref{table:ablation_top_k}.
-Here, “top-1’’ corresponds to a fully static compilation with no extra profiling (only the single best-predicted mapping is used), while larger $k$ values add more candidates to the profiling set.
+As discussed in Section~\ref{subsec:perf-model}, {\loom} can optionally profile the top-$k$ candidates generated by the compiler and select the best one.
+Thus, $k$ trades compilation cost for final performance.
+We vary $k$ from 1 to 5 and report geometric-mean normalized performance on Wormhole, along with compile time across hardware topologies, in Table~\ref{table:ablation_top_k}.
+Here, top-1 means fully static compilation with only the best-predicted mapping, while larger $k$ values add more profiled candidates.

+We evaluate three topologies to test sensitivity to available parallelism and communication structure.
+The $8 \times 8$ mesh uses the full Wormhole core array, while the $4 \times 8$ mesh and $1 \times 8$ ring model smaller subsets.
+These reduced topologies change the balance between compute, NoC communication, and off-chip bandwidth, stressing whether mappings predicted for the full mesh remain effective under more constrained layouts.

-Overall, the choice of $k$ has a modest impact on final performance.
-On the $8 \times 8$ mesh, the performance difference between top-5 and top-1 is 9.3\%, with most of the gap already closed by going from top-1 to top-2 (a 5.8\% improvement).
-The remaining difference primarily arises from occasional misrankings by the performance model, where the predicted best mapping is slightly worse than another candidate.
-Allowing a small $k$ (e.g., 2 or 3) is usually sufficient to include the true best mapping in the profiled set and recover performance close to the top-5 configuration, while keeping compile times moderate.
+Overall, $k$ has a modest effect on performance.
+On the $8 \times 8$ mesh, top-5 outperforms top-1 by 7\%, with most of the gain already achieved at top-2, which improves performance by 4.7\%.
+The remaining gap mainly comes from occasional model misrankings, where the predicted-best mapping is slightly worse than another candidate.
+In practice, a small $k$, such as 2 or 3, is usually enough to include the best mapping while keeping compile time moderate.

+Similar trends hold on smaller topologies.
+The $1 \times 8$ ring is least sensitive to $k$ because its restricted layout leaves fewer strong mappings to distinguish.
+The $4 \times 8$ and $8 \times 8$ meshes expose larger search spaces, so profiling a few extra candidates helps more.
+However, gains saturate quickly: beyond top-3, performance improves only marginally while compile time grows nearly linearly.
+This suggests that {\loom}'s static model effectively narrows the search to a small set of promising mappings, and a small profiling budget recovers most available performance across topology scales.